- Mon, 16 Apr 2018 22:37:14 GMT

 Add these Animated Stickers to your Facebook, Twitter, Instagram, Pinterest, as well as your blog, text messages, emails, iMessages, etc.

+Green Map Icons are featured on these Stickers.
 Please tag your posts #GreenMap or @GreenMap so we can see your contribution to this experiment!

 We also made some that promote Green Map in general:

 We reduced the size of the GIFs above by editing the width and height in the code.